jordsti/stigame/README.md

 We currently compile StiGame using mingw32-TDM-GCC-4.8.1 (Coming with Code::Blocks).

-Windows 7 is the only tested Operating System at the moment.
+Windows 7 and Linux are the only tested Operating System at the moment.

 You need to first retrieve the extern files like SDL2 header and libraries.

 A Python script is included for this.
+(Windows Only)

 After you can compile using Code::Blocks IDE.

 #### Linux

 Tested on Linux (Ubuntu 14.04-64bit) with g++ and SDL2, SDL2-image, SDL2-ttf and SDL2-gfx

+You just need to fetch the depencies
+- SDL2
+- SDL2-image
+- SDL2-ttf
+- SDL2-net
+- SDL2-gfx

 ### TO DO